bhattlab/phanta/databases.md

 ### Steps to make a Phanta database

-### Step one: create a custom Kraken2 database.
+### Step 1: create a custom Kraken2 database.

 You can either follow the recommendations of the Kraken2 developers [here](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown#custom-databases), or the recommendations below.

-#### Step 1A: define taxonomic relationships between the genomes in your database.
+### Step 1A: define taxonomic relationships between the genomes in your database.

 For every genome in the database, you will need to have both a taxonomic ID and the name.
 Additionally, you will need this information for all higher taxonomic ranks in the lineage of each genome.